 - DetailsWritten by PolicyBazaar -

 Health Insurance is one of the most necessary investments at a time where the cost of living is spiraling., including medical costs.
 Apart from the insurance cover provided by a health insurance plan, it can also double up as a great investment option, given that it also offers great tax benefits.

-Here’s how health insurance can be a great boon when it comes to tax:
+Here’s how health insurance policy can be a great boon when it comes to tax:

 The premium paid by an individual for health insurance reduces the taxable income and hence the tax liability.
 Individuals who pay their own health insurance and are under 60 years of age, can avail of a tax exemption of up to INR 25,000 per year.
 If they are above 60 years of age, they are eligible for deductions up to INR 30,000.
 Furthermore, if they also pay the health insurance of their elderly parents under 60 years of age, they can claim a further exemption of up to INR 25,000 annually and INR 30,000 if their parents fall under the senior citizens category.
 However, only premiums paid via internet banking, debit card, credit card, cheque or draft will be considered, and not those paid in cash.